 Historically the sandy bluffs immediately inland of this beach have suffered from sloughing and collapse.
 While sloughing and collapse have been hazardous for beach visitors climbing on the bluffs, it has resulted in replenishment of the beach.
-The proposed construction of structures on the bluff face adjacent to the beach includes measures to prevent erosion and sloughing (Exhibits No 3).
+The proposed construction of structures on the bluff face adjacent to the beach includes a retaining wall notched into the slope to prevent erosion and sloughing (Exhibits No 3).
 Without some erosion of the material from the bluffs, sand and other material from the bluffs will not be available as a source of replenishment of sand for the beaches.
 Section 30235 states that cliff retaining walls, and other such construction that alters natural shoreline processes shall be permitted when required to serve coastal-dependent uses or to protect existing structures.

-Although a four-foot high wall was constructed along the western property line (CDP 5-90-1041-A3), the applicant is requesting after-the-fact approval for an additional 4 feet to the height of that wall and for additional development at the toe of the bluff and on the bluff face.
-This is inconsistent with Section 30235, which requires minimal interference with natural processes related to shoreline sand supply.
-Although the wall would hinder (which wall - The existing 4-ft wall (with 4ft added) or the 8 ft retaining wall?) the migration of sand from the bluff to the beach, adding hardscape to the bluff face and at the toe eliminates those sandy areas from wind blown migration.
+The applicant is requesting after-the-fact approval for additional development that is landward of the previously approved 4 foot high wall (CDP 5-90-1041-A3), along the western property line.
+Although all proposed development is located landward of the wall and does not encroach onto the public beach, proposed development will be located at the toe of the bluff and on the bluff face.
+This proposed development is inconsistent with Section 30235, which requires minimal interference with natural processes related to shoreline sand supply.
+Although the existing wall approved in amendment No. 3 would hinder the migration of sand from the bluff to the beach, adding hardscape to the bluff face and at the toe eliminates those sandy areas from wind blown migration.
 Therefore, the project as proposed, reduces the amount of sand available to replenish this beach by hardscaping the bluff.
 The project as proposed is therefore not required to be permitted pursuant to Section 30235 of the Coastal Act.